 After careful examination, your physical therapist will create a personalized program to create a program aimed to reach your goals with physical therapy exercises after total ankle replacement.
 The total ankle replacement physical therapy program will involve manual therapy and exercises to safely improve the flexibility and mobility of your shoulder, improve strength of the surrounding muscles, reduce pain, and teach you ways to manage the symptoms so you can get back to doing what you love.

-Once maximum active range of motion is achieved, higher level strength and balance exercises are performed.
+Once the maximum active range of motion is achieved through total ankle replacement physical therapy, higher level strength and balance exercises are performed.
 Squats, single limp stance, balance beam, hurdles, and utilizing an agility ladder are all incorporated into the treatment plan.
 Utilizing the Neubie Neufit system to accelerate the healing process and increase strength faster allows the patient to return to their sports and other activities faster.